 Our Snowshoe Avalanche Courses is unique because of our emphasis on field based lessons and learning.
 In this 16 hour curriculum, students can expect to develop a good grounding in how to prepare for and carry out a trip, … Continue reading

-The industry standard, AIARE (American Institute for Avalanche Research and Education) Level One Avalanche Courses are unique because of our emphasis on field based lessons and learning.
-In this 24 hour curriculum, students can expect to develop a good grounding … Continue reading
+Our Guides believe that back country travel begins with avalanche safety and continues with travel techniques and terrain selection.
+Our AIARE (American Institute for Avalanche Research and Education) Level One Avalanche Courses are unique because of our emphasis on field based … Continue reading

 Each season arrives and we look forward to ski tours and powder turns then we try to remember our avalanche training.
 To ease into the winter we prepared a day for you to refresh your AIARE Level 1 transceiver skills … Continue reading